 The Nitpick: Now this one wasn’t a big problem for me, personally.

 I just felt that I needed to include it as this is the one that all the critics are going after.
 The general consensus is that the plot is less linear than its predecessor and that it is uneven in tone.
 As I said before, it was always going to be an uphill battle against the greatness that was Days of Future Past.
-But you need to ask yourself the question, was there really any other way to do it?
+But you need to ask yourself the question: was there really any other way to do it?
 This movie does some major fan service.
-It introduces beloved characters, includes awesome cameos, sets up future plotlines which everyone wants to see and had the impossible mission of setting up the biggest villain in the entire X-Men universe while progressing the personal stories of Xavier, Magneto and all the other X-Men who gets their new start in this movie.
+It introduces beloved characters, includes awesome cameos, sets up future plotlines which everyone wants to see and has the impossible mission of setting up the biggest villain in the entire X-Men universe while progressing the personal stories of Xavier, Magneto and all the other X-Men who get their new start in this movie.

 Another complaint about the film is its uneven tone.
-The biggest apparent flaw, here, is the Quicksilver scene that presumably comes out of nowhere.
+The biggest apparent flaw here is the Quicksilver scene that presumably comes out of nowhere.
 It is preceded by a very emotional set-piece and is followed by an extremely emotional second act.
 Here is the thing: Leave Quicksilver’s scenes alone!
-It could have been placed between two scenes depicting the Third Reich and an ISIS video and I couldn’t have cared less.
+It could have been placed between two scenes depicting the Third Reich and an ISIS video, and I couldn’t have cared less.

-The “Time in a Bottle” sequence from DOFP is the best X-Men related scene of the decade and this one only improves everything that made the first one great.
+The “Time in a Bottle” sequence from DOFP is the best X-Men-related scene of the decade, and this one only improves everything that made the first one great.
 If it was inserted just for the sake of fan service, you may consider me serviced.
 The ‘Sweet Dreams” sequence did not remove the emotional punch that preceded it.
-It only gave it some much-needed levity and we can all just be grateful that it exists.
+It only gave it some much-needed levity, and we can all just be grateful that it exists.

 That’s about it.
 There is really no lack of things that make X-Men: Apocalypse good.
 Its review score currently stands at 49% over at Rotten Tomatoes.
 X-Men Origins: Wolverine currently sits on 38%, The Last Stand on 58%, 2013’s The Wolverine on 70% and Days of Future Past takes the top spot with a tremendous 91%.
 So saying that X-Men: Apocalypse is the worst X-Men film since The Last Stand couldn’t be further from the truth.